 Jose Solís is a Honduran critic based in NYC.

 His writing has appeared in The New York Times, TDF Stages, Backstage, American Theatre, 3 Views, America Magazine, and more.
 He wanted to become a critic since he was 10 and became obsessed with classic Hollywood movies.
 He will always adore his grandma, and dad for raising him on Fellini, Hitchcock, Pasolini, Bergman, and Technicolor musicals.
 He began writing professionally at age 16 when he started his first website.
 After moving to NYC he fell in love with theatre and sees around 300 shows a year.
-He’s on the board of the Drama Desk, and is a member of the Online Film Critics Society, the Society of LGBTQ Entertainment Critics, and the Latino Entertainment Journalists Association.
+He’s a member of the Drama Desk, the Online Film Critics Society, the Society of LGBTQ Entertainment Critics, and the Latino Entertainment Journalists Association.